ashthemech/AutoCAD-Essential-Training/README.md

 <details>
 <summary> 7.
 Other Drafting Tools </summary>

   Key Takeaways:
   * Reviewed creating rectangles and polygons by creating two tables in the landscape area.
   * Learned how to create setting out points using layers by creating bike bays in the landscape using the divide and copy functions.
   * Learned how to make a setting out point highlight by using the donut tool.
   * Learned how to create ellipses by creating an isomatric representation of a cylinder.
+  * Learned how to use ISODRAFT to create isometric models by completing an isometric rectangle.

 <details>
   <summary> GND Floor Plan_REV2.dwg - More Drafting Tools </summary>